weecology/forecasting-dynamics-course/syllabus.md

 #### **Course Objectives**

-The goal of this class is to provide students a basic understanding of biodiversity patterns often studied in the field of ecology.
+The goal of this class is to provide students a basic understanding of how populations and communities change through time and to provide fundamental concepts of how to forecast those changes.
 By the end of the semester, students will:

-1)  Have an appreciation of the complexity of term “biodiversity”
+1)  Have an appreciation of the dynamics of species and communities.

-2)  Have a broad understanding of widely studied biodiversity patterns that exist at different spatial and temporal scales
+2)  Understand the basic concepts of forecasting that apply across fields and the challenges within ecology

-3)  Become familiar with various ecological processes that generate and help maintain biodiversity patterns
+3)  Have a basic understanding of working with time series data

 #### **General Course Structure and Expectations**